bbinet/heka-hl-sandboxes/README.md

 Configuration for each sandbox

 __filters/regex_metric_dispatch.lua__ This sandbox will send dispatch each metric in function of this metric name to the sandbox corresponding
-    - matchers(string "arg1" string "arg2"): take arguments with as separator a whitespace.
+    - matchers(string "arg1 arg2"): take arguments with as separator a whitespace.
 Each arguments will prefix the following parameters.
 The order of these arguments is important!
     - arg1_regex(string): regular expression to catch metric (http://lua-users.org/wiki/PatternsTutorial)
     - arg1_type_output(string): suffix name for the next sandbox.
 The base name is heka.sandbox.
     - arg2_regex(string): regular expression to catch metric (http://lua-users.org/wiki/PatternsTutorial)